euank/euank.com/_drafts/2022-05-01-nixos-bisect.md

 make me finally replace that last Gentoo machine with NixOS, and it also let me learn a bit along the way.

-Speaking of, let's talk about a few learnings and and possible improvements.
+Speaking of, let's talk about a few learnings and and notes.

 ### Learnings and Notes